 < Topics to be considered: Engagement of wide stakeholder community (Arbitrage Group, CAPE partners structure).
 How to make scientific work more open.
 Going towards more proactive science.
 Increasing engagement <- explain the complementarity with Partnerships.
 Development of synergy between scientists, industry and end-users.
 Place of community and place of diversity in better organized research governance.
 Science with and for society.>

+SAFAIR is a small scale focused research programme.
+We mainly engage with scientific community at high-quality events such as scientific conferences in cybersecurity or AI (such as CORE-ranked ICCs, IJCNN and ARES) etc.

 Governing research outputs

-< Topics to be considered: early outputs for subsequent innovation or market adoption.
-Diffusion of innovation components in products, services, processes.>
+The adoption of the results of SAFAIR research follows a similar pattern of the adoption of AI technologies, as SAFAIR is closely tied-in with those.
+Wherever AI is used in critical applications the need for security, explainability and, in many cases, fairness arises.
+Thus, components of the artifacts created in the SAFAIR program can relatively easily find their way to being adopted across multiple different verticals, and products, services and processes related to those.

 <Finally, please elaborate how learning from your ongoing experience and insights gathered so far, the “right” governance of EU research and innovation development should be governed in the future perspective and what are the key consideration points (takeaways) for EC while planning CCN governance.
 What and how EC should implement especially in the means of new/improved ways to govern research projects in the scope of future CCN>

 Lessons learnt